mameaw14/mameaw14.github.io/src/pages/blog/how-to-use-multiple-git.md

     UseKeychain yes
 ```

-## Config git config
+## Config global gitconfig

-We gonna make git agent know when to use which account base on workspace.
+We gonna make git agent know when to use which account based on workspace.
 If we are in `~/workspace/work`, it will use `~/workspace/work/.gitconfig`
 If we are in `~/workspace/personal`, it will use `~/workspace/personal/.gitconfig`